Is it possible to receive salvation in our final hour?

 The working of the Holy Spirit

 The Holy Spirit will not move on the heart of the reprobate mind (one handed over to complete and irreversible depravity).
-But to those who He foreknows will receive His grace, He gives understanding (See the account of Lydia in Acts 16:14).
-This is undoubtedly what happened to the man who received salvation.
+But to those who He foreknows will receive His grace, He gives understanding.
+(See the account of Lydia in Acts 16:14).
+This is undoubtedly the result of the man who received salvation.
 There was a huge passage of time for him to process the truth of God’s Son.
-Not only did he witness Christ personally over the course of the day, but the Holy Spirit would have witnessed to him that Christ was who He claimed to be.
+Not only did he witness Christ personally over the course of the day, but the Holy Spirit would also have given him the witness that Christ was who He claimed to be.
+(Continue reading to see why).

 So to claim the example that the man on the cross received his salvation in his “final hour” as many suppose is just not true to scripture, nor is it reasonable.
 The Holy Spirit had obviously been at work in his heart for an elongated period of time.
 And no one can believe Jesus is Lord, but by the Holy Spirit (1Co 12:3).